openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 Read model has the same structure as in the example from [Model Creation](./graph_construction.md) migration guide.

-Note, you can combine read and compile model stages into a single call `ov::Core::compile_model(filename, devicename)`.
+You may combine read and compile model stages into a single call `ov::Core::compile_model(filename, devicename)`.

 ### 2.1 (Optional) Perform Model Preprocessing